 Ecosystem in a Jar

 Creating an ecosystem can be as simple as setting up a container or as complex as creating an ecosystem on a planet like Mars.
 The Earth's ecosystem consists of billions of species interacting in ways we don't always understand.
 If one species is eliminated a new species will take its place and the ecosystem survives.
 To colonize a planet we would want to make it self-sufficient and in order to do this we would have to set up an ecosystem.
 A very complex task.
-We can make a mini-ecosystem simply by using an aquarium or water bottle.
+We can make a mini-ecosystem simply by using an aquarium, glass container or water bottle.
 1

 Add gravel to your container about 3/4 inch deep.

-Create a funnel with a piece of rolled-up paper and pour dry-to-lightly moist garden soil through to about 1 inch deep.
+Create a funnel with a piece of rolled-up paper and pour dry-to-lightly moist garden soil to about 1 inch deep.

 Plant your plants using plant species that fit the size of your container.
 Do not over plant, leave room for growth.